designer2k2/EMUcan/README.md

 ## Migrate from version below 2, or the EMUcanT4

 before Version 2, or in the EMUcanT4, the CAN Bus handling was part of the EMUcan lib.
-Now from Version 2 onwards you have to basically set this up now by yourself and handover the CAN frame into the EMUcan library.
+Now from Version 2 onwards you have to basically set this up by yourself and handover the CAN frame into the EMUcan library.

 This gives you full control over the CAN interface, it also enables this library to be run on basically every hardware.